fgimian/macbuild-ansible/README.md

     - **LaunchPad**: Setup Launchpad with the appropriate icons and structure
     - **Notification Centre**: Set the order of items and allow permission
 * Unix Utilities
+    - **Docker**: Touch up creation of docker machine to use Virtualbox and work well with Kitematic
     - **Git**: Further aliases and touch-ups to gitconfig (possibly integrating cdiff)
 * Applications (settings to be stored on a cloud provider)